The accuracy standards that were set by TarHunt in 1991 are still the standards by which all other slug guns are judged today.

 11. Quality Finishes: Using older style high temperature bluing process instead of the new low temperature blacking process.

-12. Custom finishes available by Robar of Phoenix Arizona.
+12. Custom finishes available by Robar of Phoenix Arizona and similar companies.

-13. TarHunt standardizes glass bedding of the action and a free-floating barrel.
-This is necessary because of the type of heavy recoil and the inclement weather likely to be encountered during most deer seasons.
-TarHunt Custom Rifles, Inc. felt way back in 1992 and feel even more here in 2015 that we have the most accurate, best looking and best feeling slug gun rifle in the industry.
+13. TarHunt standardizes glass bedding of the action and a free-floating the barrel on bolt action slug guns.
+This is necessary for peak accuracy; because of the type of heavy recoil and the inclement weather likely to be encountered during most deer seasons.
+TarHunt Custom Rifles, Inc. felt way back in 1992 and feel even more here in 2018 that we have the most accurate, best looking and best feeling slug gun rifle in the industry.

 From 1993 to the present, TarHunt has sold bolt action slug guns into the domestic, European, African and Japanese markets.
 With the respect they have garnered in the shooting industry it should also come as no surprise that TarHunt has done consulting work and built research and development slug guns for every major manufacturer of sabot type shotgun slugs both foreign and domestic.

-TarHunt has built guns for Remington, Winchester, Federal, Marlin and some foreign manufactures of slug gun ammo.
+TarHunt has built guns for Remington, Winchester, Federal, Marlin and a number of foreign manufactures of slug gun ammo.
 These slug guns are used in the research and development stages of all sabot ammo developed since 1993.
 The TarHunt guns are use to set the bench mark for any new product during the accuracy testing stages.
-Think about it, the sabot ammo revolution started in 1995, two years after we introduced the RSG-12.
-From 1993 until the present time, all ammo manufactures’ have been trying to catch up with the level of accuray that the TarHunt RSG-12 & RSG-20 can provide.
+Think about it, the sabot ammo revolution started in 1995, two years after